vippergod12/vippergod12/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Tien Dang.
 I am a Fresher Software Engineer.
-I am interested in the following topics: Deep Learning for Computer Vision, LLM, Reinforcement Learning.<br>
+I am interested in the following topics: Java, Spring boot, Deep Learning for Computer Vision, LLM, Reinforcement Learning.<br>
 ## 📫 How to reach me:

 <p align="">